-shutdown [-f] [-r]
+Syntax: shutdown [-f] [-r]

 Shuts down or resets the managed system, depending on which option is selected.
-By default, the software will attempt a graceful shutdown.8 Performing a graceful O/S shutdown requires a proprietary O/S agent be present.
-If this agent is not present or unable to respond after 7 seconds, an error message will be displayed for the user and the command will terminate (no reset or power off performed).
-Graceful shutdown commands will not perform hard resets or power off if O/S shutdown does not complete.
-This model varies from previous implementations of graceful shutdown requests.
+By default, the software will attempt a graceful shutdown.6 Performing a graceful operating system shutdown requires a proprietary operating system agent be present.
+If this agent is not present or unable to respond after seven seconds, an error message will be displayed for the user and the command will terminate (no reset or power off performed).
+Graceful shutdown commands will not perform hard resets or power off if operating system shutdown does not complete.
+(This model varies from previous implementations of graceful shutdown requests.)

 - [-f] Forces a power off without performing a graceful shutdown.
-A graceful shutdown requires Intel Server Management to be installed on the server. - [-r] Causes the software to attempt a graceful shutdown and then execute the IPMI reset command.
+A graceful shutdown requires Intel® System Management Software to be installed on the server. - [-r] Causes the software to attempt a graceful shutdown and then execute the IPMI reset command.

-8 Graceful shutdown not supported on systems that use National Semiconductor's PC87431x family of "mini" BMCs.
+6 Graceful shutdown not supported on systems that use National Semiconductor's PC87431x family of "mini" BMCs.